Workplace Environment, Health & Safety

 Specific Health Guidance

-Alps Alpine collaborates with the health insurance association to provide special health guidance to employees to promote better lifestyle habits.
-Employees can opt to receive guidance either face-to-face or via one of two online methods.
-The implementation rate in fiscal 2023 was 68%, well exceeding the 45% nationwide target of Japan’s Ministry of Health, Labour and Welfare.
+Alps Alpine collaborates with the health insurance association to provide specific guidance to employees to promote better lifestyle habits.
+The framework in place allows employees to choose to receive guidance either face-to-face or via one of three online methods.
+The implementation rate in fiscal 2024 was 70%.
+From 2025, we are putting further effort into collaborative preventive care alongside the health insurance association, including through new measures to prevent severe cases.

 Protecting Employees from Cancer